California orders its nearly 40 million residents to stay home to prevent the spread of coronavirus - KRDO

 California orders its nearly 40 million residents to stay home to prevent the spread of coronavirus

-California ordered its nearly 40 million residents to stay home to prevent the spread of the coronavirus, marking the first statewide mandatory restrictions issued in the United States.
+The nation’s most populous state is ordering its nearly 40 million residents to stay home to prevent the spread of the deadly coronavirus.

-Nineteen people have died and more than 900 have tested positive for the disease in the state.
-Gov. Gavin Newsom’s order goes into effect Thursday evening and remains in place until further notice.
+Nineteen people have died and more than 900 tested positive for coronavirus in California.

+California Gov. Gavin Newsom’s order marks the first statewide mandatory restrictions issued in the United States to help combat the outbreak.
+It went into effect midnight Thursday, meaning Californians should not leave home except for essential things such as food, prescriptions, health care, and commuting to jobs considered crucial.

+The restrictions will remain in place until further notice, and come a day after Newsom warned that more than half the state is projected to be infected by the virus in two months.

 Under the order, essential services such as gas stations, pharmacies, grocery stores, farmers markets, food banks, convenience stores and delivery restaurants will remain open.
-So will banks, local government offices that provide programs and services, and law enforcement agencies.
+So will banks, local government offices that provide services and law enforcement agencies.

-Nonessential services such as dine-in restaurants, bars, gyms and convention centers will shut down.
+Nonessential services such as dine-in restaurants, bars, gyms and convention centers will shut down, the governor said.

 Newsom’s order comes after he asked President Donald Trump to send a US Navy medical ship to provide more health care options for the state, warning that more than half of California’s population could get infected in two months.

-He warned that infection rates are doubling every four days in some parts of the state.

-Newsom told California residents that they can participate in some activities as long as people maintain a social distance.
+Even with the order, California residents can participate in some activities as long as people maintain a social distance, he said.

 “Go about the essential patterns of life, but do so by socially distancing themselves from others and do so using a common sense,” Newsom said.
 “Home isolation is not my preferred choice, but it is a necessary one.
 This is not a permanent state, it is a moment in time.”